ScobraCK/Assignments/README.md

 ## Features not implemented
 * Efficient implementation of LRU buffer (making use of lists/hash etc)
+* Tokenization of cache trace (currently just reads by offset for convenience)
 * and probably many more

 ## Useage Example